Repost from the old site.

 Such is the state of things in the supposedly pro-environment US.
 Large majorities support the environmentalist agenda, but of course the Republicans and incredibly even the Clintonista triangulating Democrats are both very hostile to the environment.
 There is no logical reason for either party, especially the Democrats, to take this stance.

-The only explanation is that both parties are dedicated to the corporate and pro-business agenda, and the entire rest of the population, even if that means 55-98% of the population depending on the issue, can just go to Hell.
+The only explanation is that both parties are dedicated to the corporate and pro-business agenda, and the entire rest of the population, even if that means 55-9

 - CDFG.
 1987.
 Sierra Nevada Red Fox: Five-year Status Report.
 California Department of Fish and Game, Sacramento, California, USA.

 Grinnell, Joseph.
 1924.
 Animal Life in the Yosemite.
 Berkeley: University of California Press, Museum of Vertebrate Zoology.